-We believe the critical accounting estimates discussed under Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended July 31, 2017, reflect our more significant judgments and estimates used in the preparation of our condensed consolidated financial statements.
-There have been no significant changes to our critical accounting estimates as filed in such report.
+We believe the critical accounting estimates discussed under Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended July 31, 2018, reflect our more significant judgments and estimates used in the preparation of our condensed consolidated financial statements.
+There have been no significant changes to our critical accounting estimates as filed in such report, except for revenue recognition and deferred contract costs, due to our adoption of new accounting guidance, as described below.
+Refer to "Recently Adopted Accounting Pronouncements" in Note 1.
+Description of Business and Summary of Significant Accounting Policies in Part I, Item 1 of this Quarterly Report on Form 10-Q for more information on our adoption of the new accounting guidance.